rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 Short
 -----

+1. Lamejun.
+One of my fond memories of my time in Newton, or returning to Newton, is eating lamejun, most frequently purchased from Massis bakery in Watertown.
+For those not in the know, lamejun is an Armenian dish; a thin flatbread spread with a spiced meat.
+The Rebelsky family tended to eat it with yoghurt; I'm pretty sure that's not traditional.
+Eating lamejun gives me memory of my mother, of our kitchen, and, well, just being home.

 1. Amazon classifications.
 The Fuzzy and the Techie: Why the Liberal Arts Will Rule the Digital World.

 1. Amazon Pricing bots.
 Two kinds: Ones that increase and ones that